 The law makes it easier for non-EU workers to enter the German labor market.
 There are no priority checks done now by BA, the country’s Federal Employment Agency.
-Through this new Act the old practice of priority check is stopped forever If you’ve got the qualification and an employment contract, you are qualified to be accepted for a visa under the above new Act..
+Through this new Act the old practice of priority checking is stopped forever.
+If you’ve got the qualifications and an employment contract, you are qualified to apply for a visa under the above new Act..

 • Employment Opportunities

 A skilled professional may apply for positions open in the German market according to their qualifications.
 It implies that employment in a related occupation is now a possibility.
 Corresponding to this change, if you’re a degree holder, you can apply for jobs that do not call for a tertiary education degree.

 The new rule has removed the restriction of non-EU qualified professionals applying for occupations that experienced a skill shortage.
 Now with a vocational certificate (non-academic training), you can apply for relevant job openings irrespective of whether there is a shortage or not.
 But your vocational certificate must be recognized in Germany.

 • Naturalization and Citizenship

 The law reduces a year to attain a permanent settlement permit, for those who migrate under a skilled category, to four years.
 Previously, it was five years.

 • Residence permit for Training and Skill Development